u5surf/cake/README.md

 ### destroy

-`capb-bootstrap destroy --cluster-id xxx` will destroy the cluster of the given id if it exists.
+`capv-bootstrap destroy --cluster-id xxx` will destroy the cluster of the given id if it exists.